bbbradsmith/huffmunch/README.md

 At a high level, DEFLATE uses two major compression techniques in tandem:
 * An [LZ algorithm](https://en.wikipedia.org/wiki/LZ77_and_LZ78)
-  builds a dictionary of commonly repeated substrings of symbols as the data is decompressed, and allows further repetitions of these dictionary entries to be replaced by a much smaller reference.
+  builds a dictionary of commonly repeated substrings of symbols as the data is decompressed, and allows further repetitions of these dictionary entries to be replaced by a much smaller reference symbol.
 * A [Huffman tree](https://en.wikipedia.org/wiki/Huffman_coding)
   uses distribution of symbol frequency to find an optimal way to store the stream of symbols and references.